scientific-python/specs/spec-0012/index.md

     * z)
    ```
    If there are multiple candidates, include the break at the first opportunity.
-9. Any of the preceeding rules may be broken if there is a clear reason to do so.
+9. Any of the preceding rules may be broken if there is a clear reason to do so.
-    - *Conflict with other style rules*.
+   - _Conflict with other style rules_.
 For example, there is not supposed to be
      whitepace surrounding the `**` operator, but one can imagine a chain of `**`
      operations that exhausts the character limit of a line.
-    - *Domain knowledge*.
+   - _Domain knowledge_.
 For instance, in the expression
      `t = (x + y) - z`, it may be important to emphasize that the addition should be
      performed first for numerical reasons or because `(x + y)` is a conceptually
      important quantity.
 In such cases, consider adding a comment, e.g.
      ```python3
      t = (x + y) - z  # perform `x + y` first for precision
      ```
      or breaking the expressions into separate logical lines, e.g.
      ```python3
      w = x + y
      t = w - z
      ```

+[^1]:
-[^1]: There is a case for simply eliminating spaces to reinforce the implicit order
+    There is a case for simply eliminating spaces to reinforce the implicit order
     of operations, as in `x==y or w==t`.
 However, if this were the rule, following
     the rule would require users to remember the full order of operations hierarchy
     and apply it without mistakes.
 Use of explicit parentheses with non-PEMDAS
     operators leads to simpler rules, is more explicit, and is not uncommon in
     existing code.